 The ever-increasing amount of players in the game has platforms spending big bucks.

-Take Amazon for example, spending estimated $5 billion (Source: MediaPost) to produce content that wins your eyes as you sit down to be entertained.
-However, one comforting reality amidst the stiff competition is there are more eyes to compete for now, than ever before.
+Take Amazon, for example, who spent an estimated $6.5 billion last year to produce content that wins your eyes as you sit down to be entertained.
+However, one comforting reality amidst the stiff competition is there are more eyes to compete for now than ever before.
 In fact, an All American Economic Survey shows that nearly 60% of the public has some sort of streaming service.
-Meanwhile, the lesser 36% of people report having both cable and a streaming service.
+Meanwhile, the lesser 36% of people report having both cable and streaming services.
 It seems OTT platforms are aggressively carving away at that gap bringing the once far off idea of ‘death to cable TV’ speeding into the horizon!
 Don’t believe us?
 Check out these stats that show streaming FOMO is taking over!
-Roku also calculated that streaming hours on its platforms increased 1.6 billion hours compared with the fourth quarter of 2018 to 8.9 billion.

 To say that OTT streaming hasn’t influenced our lives is a gross misconception considering the term “binge-watching” didn’t exist before the streaming era!
 Some other terms you can thank video streaming for: